-We will respond to written requests within thirty (30) days of receiving such request.
+We will respond to written requests within one calendar month of receiving such request.
 We will either make the requested information available within that time period, or provide written notice of an extension where additional time is required to fulfil the request.
 If we cannot fulfil your request in full or in part, you will be provided with a response in writing that explains the reason for refusal and the further options available to you.

 We will use appropriate security measures when disposing of and destroying Personal Information, such as shredding documents and deleting electronically stored information, in order to prevent unauthorised access.

 We will review and update our security policies and controls as technology changes to ensure ongoing Personal Information security.